egold555/JungleHCF-PartnerItems/README.md

 # JungleHCF-PartnerItems
 JungleHCF custom plugin I created requested by Auiy.

+## What does this do?
+Adds some new items to enhance the PVP experience.

 ## Releases
 Because this is a custom plugin, I am not releasing compiled jars of it.
 But, you can compile it your self.
-The only reason this is open-sourced is to show developers how I did certian things, in hope they can learn from what I made.
+The only reason this is open-sourced is to show developers how I did certain things, in hope they can learn from what I made.
 I can't stop you from skidding, but if your going to copy this code, please at least try to learn what it does.

 ## Dependencies
 **This project was compiled with aSpigot.**